Research output per year

 Senior lecturer, Associate professor

 Infection represents an evolutionary arms race between pathogen and host.
-Thus, throughout human history microbial pathogens have evolved strategies to manipulate and avoid our immune system – a requisite for their ability to establish and maintain infection.
-As a result, successful pathogens are fantastic "immunologists" equipped with ability to regulate key aspects of both humoral and cellular immunity.
+Throughout human history microbes have evolved strategies to manipulate and evade our immune system – a requisite for their ability to establish and maintain infection.
+Successful pathogens are therefore fantastic "immunologists" equipped with ability to regulate key aspects of both humoral and cellular immunity.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):